 The stair machine is found at most gyms and can be one tough cardio workout!
 Though low impact, you can accomplish a lot in a short period of time, depending on the intensity that you set on the machine.
 Start slow and increase the speed or intensity gradually to a level that is slightly above easy.
 Add more as you can, but be careful on this machine.

-Swimming is an amazing cardio workout that has zero impact on the body.
+Swimming workouts is an amazing cardio exercise that has very little joint impact on the body.
 When you first start swimming, it is going to seem extremely difficult because it requires rhythmic breathing in addition to good strokes.

 There are numerous swimming strokes that you can do, from the breaststroke to freestyle.
 Regardless, it is a wonderful way to gain fitness through a cardio workout.
 Once you have a feel for it, you can step into a masters swim class at your local gym.